redis/ioredis/README.md

 pipeline.del('cc');
 pipeline.exec(function (err, results) {
   // `err` is always null, and `results` is an array of responses
-  // corresponding the sequence the commands where queued.
+  // corresponding to the sequence of queued commands.
   // Each response follows the format `[err, result]`.
 });